 Similarly, in this Puja (worship), there is a law to use white lotus flowers and Lava (parched paddy that is grown in the flower).
 Likewise, people draw the picture of Serpents and pass them at the main entrance of the house/door, offering Yogurt, Dubo, Kush, Sindur (a traditional vermilion red or orange-red colored cosmetic powder), Chandan, etc. for worship.
 People believe that there is no lighting in the house, no fear of firing, and snakes and other poisonous species from the worship of Nag on this day.
 This day is believed to have started the winter with the end of the rainy season.

 Probably, you are wondering why you people are worshiping such venomous serpents.

 According to astrological classical belief, Nag Panchami is an auspicious day to start any kind of new work or business.
-There is a religious belief that the Serpent will out from the newly built house by worshipping on Nag Panchami if they made the residents.
+There is a religious belief that the Serpent will out of the newly built house by worshipping on Nag Panchami if they made the residents.
 This ritual is not a pretext for the law.
 Not superstition.
 It also has its own scientific significance.

 Therefore, we can survive and be healthy only if we have a snake.
 Not just people, but the balance of the whole world.
 Nag Panchami is celebrated to explain the glory of the serpent.

-In the horoscope, those who are guilty of Rahu, Ketu also worship religious lord Shiva today or chant the special mantra by worshiping the Nag deity and the religious belief that life will be relieved by the influence of Rahu and Ketu.
+In the horoscope, those who are guilty of Rahu, Ketu also worship the religious lord Shiva today or chant the special mantra by worshiping the Nag deity and the religious belief that life will be relieved by the influence of Rahu and Ketu.